 Part of the National Museum Wales group of seven museums, both are free to visit and perfect for families.

 At the National Museum Cardiff, you’ll find meteorites, fossils and the famous dinosaur skeletons, a humpback whale skeleton alongside hundreds of other creatures, plus paintings, statues and ceramics from some of the world’s most famous artists in the art galleries.
-New for this summer is the hands-on interactive exhibition Wriggle – The Wonderful World of Worms (read our review here) as well as Quentin Blake: Inside Stories, which opens on Saturday 16th July and explores the work of the artist best known for bringing to life the characters of Roald Dahl.
-Read about our trip to the museum here.
+Current exhibitions include Dinosaur Babies (read our review here), Gillian Ayres (review here), and Wriggle – The Wonderful World of Worms (read our review here) Read about our trip to the museum here.
 Please note the museum is closed on Mondays.

-St Fagans National History Museum brings to life the history of the people of Wales with more than 40 buildings from across Wales to explore.
+St Fagans National Museum of History brings to life the history of the people of Wales with more than 40 buildings from across Wales to explore.
 All were carefully deconstructed at their original location before being rebuilt on the museum’s 100-acre site, and furnished accordingly.
 There’s a Victorian school, a chapel, a toll booth, a miners’ institute as well as the Rhyd-y-Car mining cottages, each showing a different era.
 The museum stands in the grounds of St Fagans Castle and gardens, a late 16th-century manor house.
-You can read our review here.
+You can read our review here and find out about the museum’s family-friendly explorer packs here.

 PARKS, WOODS AND THE GREAT OUTDOORS